-Imagine walking into any classroom in your school district to find a group of children clustered over a picture book reading aloud.
+Imagine walking into any classroom in your school district to find a group of children clustered over a picture book, reading aloud.
 Yet it’s not group reading time.
 It’s free time, and this is what they chose to do.
-Then, you walk into the lunchroom, where students are talking excitedly about the plot and engaging characters of the chapter book they just finished reading as a group.
+Then, you walk into the lunchroom, where students talk excitedly about the plot and engaging characters of the chapter book they just finished reading as a group.

 In fact, school is not the only place they read.
-With an increased passion for reading, these students read outside of school too.
-It becomes integrated into their daily lives, with a positive impact that extends beyond just the individual.
+With an increased passion for reading, these students also engage in regular reading outside of school.
+Reading becomes integrated into their daily lives, with a positive impact that extends beyond the individual.

-These are scenarios that come to mind when you have a well-developed community reading culture.
+These scenarios come to mind when you have a well-developed community reading culture.
 These can all be achieved by implementing Beanstack.
-Our platform will help you build a strong community reading culture in your school district that not only fosters a love of reading, but also improves reading comprehension and test scores.
+Our platform will help you build a strong community reading culture in your school district that fosters a love of reading and improves reading comprehension and test scores.

 What Does a Culture of Reading Look Like?

-A culture of reading is where reading becomes a regular activity at your school.
+A positive reading culture is where reading becomes a regular activity in your school community.
 It takes root when teachers and librarians pair free-choice reading with fun initiatives that make it enjoyable.
-Over time, reading becomes something children choose to do—not because it’s assigned, but because they find it rewarding.
+Over time, independent reading becomes something children choose to do, not because it’s assigned, but because they find it rewarding.

 To develop a culture of reading in your school district, you need:

-You’ll know you have a strong reading community in your school district when all levels of readers choose to pick up a book to enjoy when they have free time, or when students are talking about what they’re reading without being assigned a group discussion project.
-But, creating a culture of reading does not happen by accident.
-Every district has students who aren’t naturally strong readers or who simply find it difficult to read for fun.
-Developing a strong reading culture requires strategic planning, motivated staff, and a whole lot of fun!
+You’ll know you have a strong reading community in your school district when all levels of readers choose to pick up a favorite book from the school library to enjoy when they have free time, or when students are talking about what they’re reading without being assigned a group discussion project.
+However, creating a culture of reading does not happen by accident.
+Every district has students who aren’t naturally strong readers or simply find reading difficult for fun.
+Developing a strong reading culture requires strategic planning, motivated staff, and much fun!

 Why Is a Culture of Community Reading Important in Schools?

 Time spent reading is one of the biggest indicators of student success in all academic areas.
 Yet, it is often challenging for teachers to motivate struggling readers.
-Creating a culture of community reading increases reading engagement and improves reading skills with less direct instruction from teachers.
+Creating a community reading culture increases reading engagement and improves reading skills with less direct teacher instruction.

 This is just one small study, but many others like it show that reading for fun is directly connected to academic success in all areas.
-For instance, in another school in Texas, elementary students increased standardized test scores by over 60% by using the reading challenges available through Beanstack.
-Creating a culture of community reading increases the likelihood that students will spend time reading, and thus it is important to the academic success of the students in your school.
+For instance, in another school in Texas, elementary school students increased standardized test scores by over 60% by using the reading challenges available through Beanstack.
+Creating a community reading culture increases the likelihood that students will spend time reading; thus, it is important to their academic success in your school.

 How Can Beanstack Help Nurture a Community Reading Culture in Your School District?